samwaters/react-typescript/README.md

-# React Starter
+# React Starter with Typescript
  Quick start react seed project to speed up development
  Set up:
  * React
  * Redux (with thunk)
- * React Toolbox (for Material UI components)
+ * Typescript
- * 12 column grid system for responsive UI
+ * Material-UI (for Material UI components and responsive design)
  * Express server or webpack-dev-server with Hot Module Replacement (HMR)
  * Unit Tests (with Jest, Enzyme and a mock store)